-Removing Marital Property Before Divorce: 6 Negative Effects
+Removing Marital Property Before Divorce: Is It Legal?

 If you’re considering removing marital property before divorce, you need to know that there are serious consequences for your actions.
 When a couple decides to get divorced, there are a lot of things that need to be sorted out.
 One of the most important is dividing up the marital property.